qfpl/ban-instance/README.md

 $(banInstance [t|ToJSON Foo|] "use a data type at the presentation layer")
 $(banInstance [t|FromJSON Foo|] "use a data type at the presentation layer")

-data Bar = -- ...
-$(banInstance [t|ToJSON Bar|] "use a data type at the presentation layer")
-$(banInstance [t|FromJSON Bar|] "use a data type at the presentation layer")

--- In the module for "API One": data Baz = Baz Foo Int
+-- In the module for V1 of the API: newtype V1 a = V1 a

-instance ToJSON Baz where -- ...
+instance ToJSON (V1 Foo) where -- ...
-instance FromJSON Baz where -- ...
+instance FromJSON (V1 Foo) where -- ...

--- In the module for "API Two": data Quux = Quux Foo Bar
+-- In the module for V2 of the API: data V2 a = V2 a

-instance ToJSON Quux where -- ...
+instance ToJSON (V2 Foo) where -- ...
-instance FromJSON Quux where -- ...
+instance FromJSON (V2 Foo) where -- ...
 ```

 ## Limitations